turbot/steampipe-plugin-azure/docs/tables/azure_sql_server.md

   audit -> 'properties' ->> 'state' = 'Disabled';
 ```

-### List of servers with an audit log retention period that is less than 90 days
+### List servers with an audit log retention period that is less than 90 days

 ```sql
 select